 What is hard Water?

+What is Hard Water?
 Rainwater is naturally soft.
-But as it trickles through thick layers of chalk, it dissolves calcium minerals that make it ‘hard’.
+But as it trickles through thick layers of chalk, it dissolves calcium minerals that makes the water ‘hard’.

 These hardness minerals react with natural products such as tea and soap – and even the natural oils that moisturise our skin – preventing us from enjoying their full benefit and leaving behind a nasty scum residue.
 And wherever hard water evaporates – in kettles and boilers or on shower screens and taps – it deposits rock hard limescale, when you have running softened water in your home these problems are eliminated.

 East Anglia has the hardest water in the country, with a staggering 15-25 kg of chalk in each person’s water.

 Protect your home